boylerplet/dynamic-scale/README.md

 - _`width`_ * : **String**

   Sets the width of the finally rendered component.
 This parameter corresponds to a _in-line jsx_ width.
+---

+Frontend of the Scale Maker is linked here <https://github.com/amrutwali/dynamic-scale-frontend>